SERVIR-Amazonia/caribbean-trainings/intro-to-gis/introduction.md

 ## Set-up
 1. [Install](https://www.qgis.org/en/site/forusers/download.html) QGIS if not already installed.
-2. Download[ADD LINK TO DATA FOLDER] and upzip the data folder for the lesson.
+2. [Download](https://drive.google.com/drive/folders/1zIV-ADnNxFNIDcDPvQPu8nmE5X9esnvl?usp=share_link) and upzip the data folder for the lesson.
 Save the upzipped folder on your Desktop.
 Make sure the folder is named `intro-gis-data`.

 ## Objectives
 1. To show the potential of QGIS as a powerful decision-making tool to policy officers.